agalamatis/django-db-translations/README.rst

 Use in models.py
 ----------------

 For any class you want one of its fields to have a translation, you need to:

+1. Add 'translations' to your installed apps.

+2. Import TranslatableAbstractModel and any of the String models you will use (VerySmallTranslationString (4 chars), SmallTranslationString (16 chars), MediumTranslationString (64 chars), LongTranslationString (128 chars), VeryLongTranslationString (1024 chars) or TextTranslationString).

-1. Inherit from the TranslatableAbstractModel.
+3. Inherit from the TranslatableAbstractModel.

-2. Overwrite the translations dictionary field of the model inheriting from TranslatableAbstractModel with a keys the name of fields you want to be translated and for their values use the class name from one of the TranslationModel classes (VerySmallTranslationString, SmallTranslationString, MediumTranslationString, LongTranslationString, VeryLongTranslationString or TextTranslationString).
+4. Overwrite the model's translations dictionary field of the model inheriting from TranslatableAbstractModel with a keys the name of fields you want to be translated and for their values use the class name from one of the TranslationModel classes.

 .. code-block:: sh

     # for example
+    from translations.models import (
+        TranslatableAbstractModel,
+        LongTranslationString, TextTranslationString,
+    )

     class Company(TranslatableAbstractModel):
         translations = {
             'title': LongTranslationString,